space-ros/demos/CADRE_demo/README.md

 Submission Title: CADRE Demo: Cooperative Autonomous Distributed Robotic Exploration

-# DPackage Description and Purpose
+# Package Description and Purpose

 - This package simulates NASA’s CADRE mission, which focuses on mapping the Moon through a trio of autonomous rovers.
 The simulation is developed using ROS 2 and is part of an open-sourced lunar exploration initiative, slated for Spring 2026.